Air purifier can remove dust mites in the air.

 - Organize your home to reduce clutter.
 Store away stuffed toys, books, or gadgets into a storage compartment to prevent them from becoming a breeding ground for dust mites.

 - Dust mite aerosol sprays or specific air fresheners will kill these mites.
 Just spray directly on the spot the dust mites if infesting and voilà, you’re done.

 - Pets play a big role in breeding dust mites.
 If possible, keep your pets outside.
 Groom them regularly.

-Before we begin, let's do a quick refresh on what is dust mite.
+Before we begin, let's do a quick refresh on what dust mite is.
 Dust mites are microscopic creatures relatives of the spider.
 It feeds on skin flakes of people or pets that shed.
 You can often find dust mites in bedding, upholstered furniture, carpeting, curtains, and drapes.
 Dust mites thrive in warm and humid weather (70 °F with 75-80 humidity) and can live between 65–100 days.
-Female mites can lay from 1-2 eggs per day and a total of 60 to 100 eggs throughout her life cycle.
+Female mites can lay from 1-2 eggs per day and a total of 60 to 100 eggs throughout their life cycle.
 A house dust mite will produce approximately 2,000 fecal particles and an even larger number of partially digested enzyme-covered dust particles.

 Do Air Purifiers Get Rid of Dust Mites?

 Air purifiers will only get rid of dust mites in the air.
 You will need a good air purifier with a HEPA filter to remove the tiniest particles at 0.3 microns.
 This will significantly reduce germs, microbes, and dust mites allergy exposure.
 You will experience less cough, sneeze, or wheezing as long as the purifying continues.
 For dust mites that have settled down, it will be happily feeding off the dead skin in your bedding and remain untouched until it's stirred back up.